 You can usually expect to go home with a round of antibiotics to clear out any other infection in the area after your first appointment.
 If your infection was severe or you struggle with regular infections, your endodontist may ask to see you a third time to make sure the infection dissipates completely.
 They also assess your general oral hygiene to help prevent more root canals in the future.

 Root Canal Recovery Time

 After a root canal, you can go back to work, school, or go home.
 Because the endodontist uses local anesthetic and not a general one, you can drive right after the procedure.

 Generally, the sensitivity of the tooth and discomfort associated with a root canal treatment should go away within a few days.
 For any pain or discomfort use the pain killers or other remedies that your dentist would have prescribed.
 If the pain is severe or it doesn’t go away after 2 days, it is important to make an appointment with your dentist for an examination of the tooth.

 You can also brush and floss as you usually would.
 The temporary sealant means you have nothing to worry about.
 You will likely experience some sensitivity, so you need to avoid hard foods and try to chew on the other side of your mouth.
 Otherwise, you should feel much better in no time.

 Some people notice that the tooth changes colour over time.
-Discolouration doesn’t happen in every patient, but it is relatively normal.
+Discolouration of the tooth doesn’t happen for every patient, but it is relatively normal.
 It occurs when your tooth bleeds internally, which stains the inside of your tooth.
 Your tooth may then be yellow or dark or develop spots, but it shouldn’t turn black.
-You are free to whiten it as you want after the procedure.
+You can whiten it as you want after the procedure.